Beginner Coding with Blocks

 Take basket of eggs and store the eggs in containers before addressing how many eggs you stored.

 In this level, you'll use a constant named egg_basket which represents the number of eggs in the basket.
-Constants are like variables that are already set for you - you can use them but not change them.
-You'll find egg_basket in the Variables category, just like other variables.
+Constants are like variables that are already set for you, they can be used but not changed.
+You'll find egg_basket in the Constants menu, and work like other variables.

-Create two variables named bag1 and bag2 to store half of the eggs in each bag.
+Create two variables named bag1 and bag2 by pressing the create variable button in the Variables menu, we’ll be using to store half of the eggs in each bag.
+Drag and drop two (2) set_variable blocks and set them to bag1 and bag2 .

-On the next light X mark, express how many eggs are in each container: Use the speak block with a create text with block to combine "there are ", bag1, " eggs in bag 1 and ", bag2, " in bag 2".
-You'll need 5 items in the create text with block.
+On the final light X mark, express how many eggs are in each container by using the speak block with a create text block, insert two more slots in the block.